deeplearning4j/deeplearning4j/eigenvector.md

 If you know that a certain coin has heads embossed on both sides, then flipping the coin gives you absolutely no information, because it will be heads every time.
 You don't have to flip it to know.

 A balanced, two-sided coin does contain an element of surprise with each coin toss.
 And a six-sided die, by the same argument, contains even more surprise with each roll, which could produce any one of six results with equal frequency.
+Both those objects contain *information* in the technical sense.

 Now let's imagine the die is loaded, it comes up "three" on five out of six rolls, and we figure out the game is rigged.
 Suddenly the amount of surprise produced with each roll by this die is greatly reduced.
 We understand a trend in the die's behavior that gives us greater predictive capacity.